 Water is getting more expensive everywhere as drought and population increase competition for available supplies.
 A recent survey by Holidu, a Munich-based vacation rental company, found that the average price of an “affordable” 500 ml (16 oz.) bottle of water globally is about 80 cents.
 The most expensive bottle of water was in Oslo at $1.84 and the lowest-priced was available in Beirut for 4 cents.

-Compared to the price of tap water, bottled water is about 3,000% more expensive.
-Unless you get a reusable container as part of the purchase bottled water is never a good choice for the environment.
-Each PET bottle, when you factor in oil used to make the plastic and generate the energy used, requires 0.26 quarts of oil.
+The price of bottled water is estimated to be about 3,100% more expensive than tap water, based on data from the Harvard University Office for Sustainability.
+Unless you get a reusable container as part of the purchase, bottled water is never a good choice for the environment.
+Each PET (plastic #1) bottle, when you factor in the oil used to make the plastic and generate the energy used, requires 0.26 quarts of oil.
 When you buy a six-pack of water in plastic bottles, you’re using 1.5 gallons of petroleum.

 Too many people purchase single-use plastic bottled water because they don’t prepare to go out with their own bottle of water or they don’t pick reusable packaging when they buy water on the go.
 The result is a flood of empty plastic bottles; an average of 92% of them aren’t unrecycled.